hassanzouhar/r2cworld_landing/handover.md

 2. Main Title:
    - Displays "R2C" in large, bold letters
    - Uses the Orbitron font for a futuristic look
-   - Animated with a fade-in and subtle pulsing effect
+   - Animated with a fade-in, slide-up, and subtle pulsing effect

 3. Terminal Modal:
    - Opened via a button in the bottom-right corner